mschwld/nnn/README.md

     $ sudo apt-get install pkg-config libncursesw5-dev libreadline-dev
     $ sudo make strip install

-To compile _without_ libreadline:

-    $ sudo apt-get install pkg-config libncursesw5-dev
-    $ sudo make O_NORL=1 strip install

 `PREFIX` is supported, in case you want to install to a different location.

-See the [developer guides](https://github.com/jarun/nnn/wiki/Developer-guides) for compilation notes on the Pi, Cygwin and other compilation modes.
+See the [developer guides](https://github.com/jarun/nnn/wiki/Developer-guides) for source verification, compilation notes on the Pi, Cygwin and other tips.

 #### Shell completion